eleanorforsyth/JMX-ECG-Benchmark/README.md

 ```

 ---
-Download the templates.zip file and unzip it and ensure that the "templates" folder is placed within the working directory.
+Download the templates file and the folder is placed within the working directory.
 As well as individualised templates it includes the default templates for 250Hz and 360Hz.

 ## Usage